 The Chin family genealogy, which was given to me by my maternal grandmother, has the following note on page 8:

 According to the Book to avoid the Jin 金 chaos, the family's southern migration started with the move to Nanxiong 南雄 then to Gu Gang Zhou 古岡州.
 As the early migration was so long, there was no record of the exact time.
 According to legend, it was around 1266AD 咸淳二年.
 However, this was hearsay and not support by historical records.
 To find out the truth, the village elders were asked and they remembered the migration was about 1131 紹興元年.
 Between 1130 and 1266 is a difference of more than 140 years.
 Such a mistake!
 Therefore, the Book contains inaccurate information.

 [Source: (穎川源記略 page 8, translation by Fonny Lau.]

-These discrepancy may be attributed to poor record keeping or lost records during a time of war, chaos, and mass migration in Chinese history.
+These discrepancy may be attributed to poor record keeping or lost records during the times of war, chaos, and mass migration that occurred throughout Chinese history.
 But the self-acknowledge mistakes in the Chin book also points to the important aspect of historical records, which is that they may have conflicting facts and are not always reliable.